 - Salt - for flavor.
 You can use black salt instead for a more egg-like flavor.

-- Add ins of choice
+- Add-ins of your choice (see below)

 ✨ Variations